Good Morning Britain (2014 TV programme)

 Good Morning Britain (often abbreviated to GMB) is a British breakfast television programme that is broadcast on ITV.
-It first appeared on 28 April 2014 and is broadcast live every weekday from 6:00am to 9:00am across the United Kingdom.
+It first aired on 28 April 2014 and is broadcast live every weekday from 6:00 am to 9:00 am across the United Kingdom.
 The programme features a variety of news, interviews, politics, sport, entertainment, competitions and weather as well as local news bulletins delivered by the ITV regions.
+The programme is currently presented by Susanna Reid, Kate Garraway, Charlotte Hawkins, Ranvir Singh, Richard Madeley, Ed Balls, Adil Ray and Robert Rinder.